Do you have a question you bet others would want to know about too?

 After a lot of research and checking out other people's gear, I decided to add a Fishman Rare Earth humbucking pickup in the soundhole.
 This pickup has a remarkably warm acoustic sound all by itself -- and with no quack.
 I wired it into the existing pickup so both could run off of the easily serviced nine-volt in the preamp.
 But the rare earth signal does not go through the preamp.
 I wired the two pickups into a stereo jack so that the humbucker gets the tip signal and piezo gets the ring.
 That way, if I use a mono cord, only the humbucker signal is used.
 With a stereo cord, I send the two signals through a Baggs Mixpro -- similar to the Gigpro, but blends two signals and preamps each.
 I use mostly the humbucker, but add in a little of the piezo (with mids & highs dumped from the preamp as above) for a warm bass sound.
 With these two working, I usually don't add in any microphone in live performance, unless the sound check tells me otherwise.
 That's the setup I have been using this past year (spring '03 - spring '04).

 It is still a great acoustic guitar in an old-time jam, though!
+As I mentioned in the previous FAQ, currently I have the 00C15AE set up for slide guitar, with heavier nickel alloy strings.

 What kind of banjos do you play?